WestCoastInformatics/wci-terminology-service-in-5-minutes/bash-examples/README.md

 Login to a WCI terminology server instance via username and password.
 When finished, copy/past the "token=..." to set a local variable that can be easily used for further calls.

+NOTE: for instances of the server that have login disabled, simply use "guest" as the token.

 ```
 $ ./login.sh username "password"